markcheeky/translator-cs-en/README.md

 ```
 conda activate /nlp/projekty/pv061_xkadlci2/py38
 ```
-(assuming you have miniconda installed.)
+assuming you have miniconda installed.

-The environment contains a CUDA compatible with the A100 gpu and all the neccessary python packages.
+The environment contains a CUDA installation compatible with Apollo gpu's and all the neccessary python packages.
 It was created by ```conda create --prefix <path> python=3.8```.
-If you want to recreate this environment, you can jhust create a conda environment and `pip install` all python packages listed in requirements.
-However you might encounter problems with a pytorch+cuda installation so that it is compatible with apollo and A100 gpu.
+If you want to recreate this environment, you can just create a conda environment and `pip install` all python packages listed in requirements.

+However you might encounter problems with a pytorch+cuda installation so that it is compatible with Apollo and A100 gpu.
 In that case, you should first install
 ```
 pip install torch==1.9.0+cu111 -f https://download.pytorch.org/whl/torch_stable.html
 ```
-and then the remaining requirements from requirements.txt.
+and then the remaining requirements from `requirements.txt`.

 Note that Apollo has 17 GPUs which is more than default installation of pytorch+cuda can handle.
 You should set
 ```
 export CUDA_VISIBLE_DEVICES=...
 ```
-so that you select the GPU you want to run training/inference on.
-On Apollo pytorch saw the A100 when I set CUDA_VISIBLE_DEVICES to 0.
+to select the GPU you want to use for training or inference.
+On Apollo, use `CUDA_VISIBLE_DEVICES=0` to select A100.